|

-The Muses were nine goddesses presiding over the Arts and the Sciences
+The Muses were nine goddesses who presided over the Arts and the Sciences

-The Muses were a group of nine very intelligent, beautiful and careless divinities.
+The Muses were very intelligent, beautiful, carefree deities.
 Each Muse was responsible for a different literary or poetic genre.
-They were created by Zeus, the King of the Gods, who secretly lay nine nights with Mnemosyne, the titaness of memory.
+They were created by Zeus, the king of the gods, who secretly slept for nine nights with Mnemosyne, the Titaness of memory.

 Interesting Facts about the Muses

-It were the Muses who unveiled the Greek shepherd Hesiod the origins and genealogies of the ancient Greek gods and then blessed and inspired him to write his famous epic poem, the Theogony.
+-It was the Muses who revealed to the Greek shepherd Hesiod the origins and genealogies of the ancient Greek gods, and then blessed and inspired him to write his famous epic poem, the Theogony.

-The Muses may have had Mnemosyne, the goddess of Memory, as their mother-however, their mission was to make people actually forget their sorrows and don't think about their cares.
+- The Muses may have had Mnemosyne, the goddess of memory, for a mother, but their job was to get people to actually forget their troubles and not think about their worries.

 Calliope